socnetv/app/docs/roadmaps/roadmap_ws12_cli_scripting_mode.md

 ## Status

 🚧 In progress.
-Eighteen commands shipped across #261/#262/WS14/WS6.6/this pass (see "Commands" below); every command now logs a uniform `BENCH` line on completion.
-Eventually most of SocNetV's functions should be reachable through interactive mode — see "Long-term direction" below for where this is headed.
+Eighteen commands shipped across #261/#262/WS14/WS6.6/this pass — see What WS12
+Delivered below; every command now logs a uniform `BENCH` line on completion.
+Eventually most of SocNetV's functions should be reachable through interactive mode — see Background for where this is headed.

+## Background

+### Long-term direction

+The end state: most of SocNetV's functionality reachable through interactive mode, and SocNetV running as a long-lived process continuously fed commands by a third-party program — e.g.
+`tail -f events.txt | socnetv --interactive-script -`, with SocNetV acting as a live visual monitor for an external process (event spreading, simulations, etc.), not just a one-shot script runner.

+**This is achievable, and the current architecture is most of the way there** — every command already dispatches through the real Qt event loop rather than a blocking loop, which is the part that would be hardest to retrofit later.
+What's actually missing:

+- **Streaming input.** `runInteractiveScript()` currently does `readAll().split('\n')` once at startup and stops when the list is exhausted.
+A monitor mode needs the opposite: read what's available now, then keep watching indefinitely instead of terminating.
+For a live-appended file, `QFileSystemWatcher` + seeking to the last-read position covers it; for a pipe (the `tail -f |
+  socnetv` case), `QSocketNotifier` on stdin's file descriptor, triggering a read whenever data arrives. `processNextInteractiveCommand()`'s "no more commands, stop" path becomes "no more commands *right now*, go idle until woken" instead.
+- **A `-` path convention** for `--interactive-script` to mean "read from stdin," matching the usual Unix convention, for the piped use case specifically.
+- **Bidirectional communication**, for the monitor use case specifically (not needed for scripted testing).
+Every command shipped so far is one-way: SocNetV consumes and acts, nothing reports state back.
+A real external monitor (e.g. "how many nodes are currently infected") needs SocNetV to answer queries, not just receive commands — that's a materially different, larger design question (a query/response command syntax, or a different transport entirely) than continuous command consumption, and not scoped yet.

+## What WS12 Delivered

-## CLI flags
+### CLI flags

 - `--encoding <name>` — loads the startup file with a given text codec, bypassing the "Preview file & Choose Encoding" dialog.